webmaster0307/Tinery/README.md

-Welcome to the MYtinerary App courtesy of Ubiqum.
+Welcome to the MYtinerary App.
+A travel app built using the MERN stack with Material UI.

 Heroku Deployment Link : https://guarded-sands-60894.herokuapp.com/

 <p>You will need to create a .env file in your root folder with the following info : </p>